Bloc/workshop-curriculum/courses/ruby-primer/01-level-getting-started/08-nil/body.md

 The `.nil?` method returns `true` if the value is `nil`, and in that case, our method will return an empty string ("").

 If the argument is `nil`, `capitalize_me` exits early with a `return` statement.
 This prevents the method from trying to capitalize a non-existent value.
+Returning early is the only acceptable use of the `return` statement, and we use it when an error occurs.

 Add the `nil` check to `capitalize_me` in section 1 and run your code again; it won't crash this time, we promise!